jprichardson/prevent-backspace/README.md

 prevent-backspace
 ================

-Is a client-side JavaSscript component that prevents the backspace from navigating back in the browser.
+Is a client-side JavaScript component that prevents the backspace from navigating back in the browser.

-You can use it with [browserify](https://github.com/substack/node-browserify) or [component](https://github.com/component/component)
+You can use it with [browserify](https://github.com/substack/node-browserify) or [component](https://github.com/component/component).